muhammadzkralla/ZHttp/README.md

 val response = ZGet(client).doGet(END_POINT, QUERIES, HEADERS)
 ```

-The `response` variable is a data class that contains the response code, the body as a raw string,
+The `response` variable is a data class that contains the response code, the serialized body as a raw string,
 response headers, permissions, and exceptions.
 Please remember that the body is the raw body string that is received from the HTTP request so,
 you need to deserialize the response yourself.